Estimation and Inference for Moments of Ratios with Robustness against Large Trimming Bias: Overview of the Proposed Method

+and therefore $\theta_0$ is finite.} In this paper, we allow the tail index for $B/A$ to be less than 1, so that the mean of $B/A$ may not be well-defined but (\ref{eq:definition_parameter_of_interest}) is; in fact, the tail index is not well-defined when A has a point mass.
+The following two examples illustrate cases where $\mathbb{E}\left[B/A\right]$ is of interest in economic research.

-\begin{example}[Inverse Propensity Score Weighting] Let $Y = (1-D)Y_0 + DY_1$ denote an observed outcome, where $D$ is an observed binary indicator of treatment, $Y_0$ is an unobserved potential outcome under no treatment, and $Y_1$ is an unobserved potential outcome under treatment.
-With the knowledge of the propensity score $P$, a researcher identifies the mean potential outcome $E[Y_1]$ by the moment $\theta = E\left[B/A\right]$ where $B=DY$ and $A=P$. $\triangle$ \end{example}
+\begin{example}[Inverse Probability Weighting] Let $Y = (1-D)Y_0 + DY_1$ denote an observed outcome, where $D$ is an observed binary indicator of treatment, $Y_0$ is an unobserved potential outcome under no treatment, and $Y_1$ is an unobserved potential outcome under treatment.
+With the knowledge of the propensity score $P$, a researcher can identify the mean potential outcome $\mathbb{E}[Y_1]$ under treatment by the moment $\mathbb{E}\left[B/A\right]$ where $B=DY$ and $A=P$.
+(The propensity score $A=P$ is often generated by probit or logit in practice.
+We also present an extension of our theory to such cases in Section \ref{sec:extension}.) $\triangle$ \end{example}